-While it is difficult to determine whether the change of topology has already occured at that point, after the third potassium dose and an additional shift of the Fermi level, panel (e), connectivity of the Fermi surface has changed: merging of the dogbones leads to formation of a circular pocket around $\vect{K}$ as well as one around $\vect{\Gamma}$.
-To further confirm that after the third dose of potassium the Fermi level moved above the saddle point, for each of the panels (a) to (e), we show in (f) to (j) the measured band dispersion along the momentum path perpendicular to the $\vect{\Gamma}$-$\vect{K}$ direction and passing through the location of the saddle point as indicated with the green dashed lines.
-In panels (i) and (j), the higher energy band is fully below the Fermi level which demonstrates that the Lifshitz transition has occured.
+While it is difficult to determine whether the change of topology has already occured at that point, after the third potassium dose and an additional shift of the Fermi level, panel (e), connectivity of the Fermi surface has changed: merging of the dogbones leads to the formation of a circular pocket around $\vect{K}$ as well as one around $\vect{\Gamma}$.
+Note that weak intensity features connect the pocket around $\vect{\Gamma}$ to pockets around $\vect{K}$ -- we assign these to the new order we discuss in the rest of the text.